Gold Coast Planning Scheme

-Why is Council looking to update its current Planning Scheme?
+Why is the City of Gold Coast looking to update its current Planning Scheme?

-Council is required to update its Planning Scheme every 10 years.
+Council of the City of Gold Coast (Council) is required to update its Planning Scheme every 10 years.
 On this occasion the development of a new Planning Scheme is also a Council Bold Future Vision strategic priority.

 Can I have a say in the development of the new Planning Scheme?

 Yes.
-In fact, Council strongly encourages all residents to have a say.
+In fact, Council of the City of Gold Coast (Council) strongly encourages all residents to have a say.
 At various stages throughout the development of the new planning scheme, Council will invite residents to provide their ideas and feedback.
 Watch out for opportunities to have your say!

-How can I get confirmation from Council that my development will be self assessable?
+How can I get confirmation from the City of Gold Coast that my development will be self-assessable?

-Council will provide information sheets and checklists for the most common self assessable developments eg detached dwellings in residential areas, shops and offices in commercial areas and industries in industrial areas.
+City of Gold Coast (City) will provide information sheets and checklists for the most common self-assessable developments eg detached dwellings in residential areas, shops and offices in commercial areas and industries in industrial areas.

-The onus is on the developer to ensure they comply with the self assessable requirements (the acceptable solutions of the relevant codes).
-If the stated acceptable solutions are not complied with, the development is deemed to require code assessment (except in those instances where the Table of Development makes it clear that Council will treat it as impact assessable).
+The onus is on the developer to ensure they comply with the self-assessable requirements (the acceptable solutions of the relevant codes).
+If the stated acceptable solutions are not complied with, the development is deemed to require code assessment (except in those instances where the Table of Development makes it clear that the City will treat it as impact assessable).

-Council will provide a service where a development proposal is checked against the self assessable requirements, and a letter will be issued stating the level of compliance achieved.
+The City will provide a service where a development proposal is checked against the self-assessable requirements, and a letter will be issued stating the level of compliance achieved.
 A fee will attach to this service.
-This will be the subject of a report to Council prior to the commencement date.
+This will be the subject of a report to the City prior to the commencement date.

-Will code assessable development be refused by Council officers if all acceptable solutions are not met, with no further recourse to Council?
+Will code assessable development be refused by City of Gold Coast (City) officers if all acceptable solutions are not met, with no further recourse to the City?